Red Town Hall (Szczecin): History

-It was designed by Konrad Kruhl in the Gothic Revival style, as a new seat of municipal government of Szczecin (then Stettin), after its old building, the Old Town Hall, was deemed inadequate in size for the contemporary needs.
-The construction begun on 2 September 1875, and ghe building was opened on 10 January 1879.
-A sculpture of the city coat of arms, dating to 1659, was moved inside from the Old Town Hall.
+It was designed by Konrad Kruhl in the Gothic Revival style, as a new seat of the municipal government of Szczecin (then Stettin), after its old building, the Old Town Hall, was deemed inadequate in size for the contemporary needs.
+The construction began on 2 September 1875, and the building was opened on 10 January 1879.
+A Baroque relief sculpture of the city coat of arms, dating to 1661, was moved inside from the Old Town Hall.

 In 1939, its attic was adopted into apartments, with its sharp pinnacles, decorating the outside lesenes, being replaced with small poles.

-The building was minimally damaged in aerial bombardment throughout the Second World War, and was destroyed by arson on 6 December 1945.
+The building was minimally damaged in the aerial bombardment throughout the Second World War, and was destroyed by arson on 6 December 1945.
 The circumstances of the attack remain unclear.

 Its ruins stood until 1956, and the town hall was rebuilt between 1959 and 1963.
 It was originally planned to house a part of the municipal government, however the building was given to the local maritime administration instead.

-The building was renovated between 2008 and 2016.
+It was renovated between 2008 and 2016.
 Currently, it houses the Szczecin Maritime Office, which administers the building, as well as a few other government institutions.